Dead air: Broadcast regulations

-In the U.S., dead air, if prolonged and occurring without permission, is an actionable offense that can result in fines from the Federal Communications Commission (FCC).

 Broadcast stations can use programmable devices known as "silence sensors", "off air alarms" or "silence monitors" that will sound an alarm and alert personnel if dead air persists more than a few seconds.

+In the U.S., prolonged dead air, such as a shutdown occurring without permission, is an actionable offense that can result in fines from the Federal Communications Commission (FCC).
+According to the FCC, a station has a 30-day limit for going silent without approval.

 Examples

 On September 11, 1987, Dan Rather walked off the set of the CBS Evening News when a late running U.S. Open tennis match threatened to delay the start of his news broadcast.
-The match then ended sooner than expected but Rather was gone.
+The match then ended sooner than expected but Rather was already gone.
 The network broadcast six minutes of dead air before Rather was found and returned to the studio.
 CBS affiliates criticized Rather for the incident.

 One significant case of dead air occurred during Super Bowl LII in 2018, when the NBC television broadcast experienced 26 seconds of dead air during a commercial break.
 The network blamed "a brief equipment failure."
 NBC reported that no commercial advertising was lost.
 Prior to Super Bowl XLV, Green Bay, Wisconsin, radio station WCHK-FM announced that it would intentionally go to dead air during the game, since the hometown Packers were playing in the game and station management believed nobody would be listening to music while the Super Bowl was being broadcast on another station.